0Nom4D/0Nom4D/README.md

 - 🔬 Former medical student at UFR Santé Nantes
 - 📚 5th year student in Programming and Computer Science
 - 🔴⚪ Great supporter of the Stade de Reims
-- 🔱 Huge fan of Destiny 2 and Baldur's Gate 3
+- 🔱 Huge fan of Destiny 2, Baldur's Gate 3 and Helldivers 2

 ## *Wanna see my medals?*